alexiusacademia/cflow-01/readme.md

 `base_width` - The width of the channel in `meters`

 The output is the computed `water_depth` or the depth of the water in the channel in `meters`.

+# Comparison between C and Python

+To compare the 2 languages for performance, use the file `flow_python.py` for python, just run it using python 3 version.
+For the
+C counterpart, compile and run the code `flow_c.c`.